top of page

 PALLAVI (2023)

-PALLAVI is a technical work based on Odissi, the classical dance from the east-Indian state of Odisha.
-This grounded form employs a supple and pliant spine, and is rich in rhythmic footwork and gestural detail.
-Named after the Sanskrit word that means to bloom or grow, PALLAVI symbolises a seed planted in soils far from Odissi’s native home, is nourished by contemporary sensibilities, and blooms from abstract minimalism into dense, kaleidoscopic motifs.
+PALLAVI is a technical work based on Odissi, the classical dance from the eastern-Indian state of Odisha.
+This grounded form employs a supple, pliant spine and is rich in rhythmic footwork and gestural detail.
+Named after the Sanskrit word that means “to bloom” or “to grow,” Pallavi symbolises a seed planted in soils far from Odissi’s native home; nourished by contemporary sensibilities, it blooms from abstract minimalism into dense, kaleidoscopic motifs.

 Credits